Sheepsfoot Blade Advantages

-2. Not the greatest at cutting food Since most blades curve up to a tip, you can have your knife at a slight angle and rock the knife from tip to handle as you are cutting food.
+2. The sheepsfoot shape does not lend itself to being the greatest at cutting food.
+Since most blades curve up to a tip, you can have your knife at a slight angle and rock the knife from tip to handle as you are cutting food.
 This is difficult with a sheepsfoot or wharncliffe because you have to have the blade relatively flat against a material in order to slice it.

 3. Many Models Seem More Tacti-cool, rather than practical.
 For example, this knife.
 If tacti-cool/mall ninja status is what you are going for, well, you’re welcome.
 If not, then stick to a more classical wharncliffe or sheepsfoot blade like the image below and steer clear of the modified ones.

 Both sheepsfoot and wharncliffe blades usually don’t have much of a tip and can be very useful for carving, slicing, and rescue activities.
 They are very practical for most everyday uses.
 There are much more sheepsfoot blade advantages as opposed to disadvantages in our own personal opinions here at I Luv Knives.